petersonR/selectInferToolkit/README.md

 #> 11 carb         NA        NA          NA    NA         NA       NA       NA
 ```

 What if we wanted to adjust for the selective process?
-Here using
+Here we can just
-`selectiveInference`.
+change `method` option in `infer()` function to using `selectiveinf` to
+use `selectiveInference` method.

 ``` r
 fit_aic_SI <- infer(fit_aic, method = "selectiveinf")